A History of Irish Brown Bread and Soda Bread

-Irish soda bread history is a tale of the mixing of food cultures – the Irish and the new world.
-Irish soda bread – that gloriously chewy nutty slice of brown perfection served with a deep rich seafood chowder or a bowl of beautiful prawns – is known as the food of the gods and a staple in Irish food culture.
+One of the most popular food items when you are on your trip to Ireland is Irish brown bread.
+You will find it served virtually everywhere.
+Irish brown bread is a tale of the mixing of food cultures – the Irish and the new world.
+Irish brown bread – that gloriously chewy nutty slice of brown perfection served with a deep rich seafood chowder or a bowl of beautiful prawns – is known as the food of the gods and a staple in Irish food culture a quick bread made by your own hands.

 Slathered with rich Irish butter and chewed slowly the flavour of the Irish bread compliments virtually anything it is served with.
 Rich seafood pates or smoked fish are enhanced when they are draped over some Irish brown bread.
 Irish black butter or a simple homemade jam takes on a new dimension when slathered with butter on some Irish brown soda bread.